 Harbor Springs, MI 49740

-The Moor will remain open daily through October 5, before closing for the 2014 season.
+The Moor has closed for the 2014 season.

 A split fairway offers you a chance to shave some yardage off of this opening par 4.
 If you choose this option, be sure that the pin is cut to the left side or in the back of the green.
 If the hole is up front or to the right, the greenside bunkers will make it more difficult than the shot from the wider part of the fairway.